Zeybeks: Beginnings

+Etymology of names

+The origin of the term "Zeybek" is unclear.
+According to Nisanyan, it is either of Turkic or Arabic origin Some sources claim that it evolved from sübek, sü meaning "army, soldiers" and bek meaning "lord, bey" in old Turkic.
+According to Onur Akdogu, it evolved from saybek, meaning "strong guardian" in old Turkic.
+According to Paul Wittek it may have evolved from the name "Salpakis Mantachias" used by the Byzantine historian Pachymeres for Mentesh Bey, who founded the Beylik of Menteşe in southwestern Anatolia.

+The term kızan, used for newly recruited or inexperienced Zeybeks, is of Turkic origin and means "boy".
+There was generally a tribe democracy within a group.
+Decisions were made in a democratic way and after the decision was made, the efe had an uncontroversial authority.
+They followed definite rituals for all actions; for example, the promotion of a kızan to zeybek was very similar to Ahi rituals.

+Later development

 From the 17th to 19th century, the Zeybeks evolved to outlaws and bandits terrorizing the Aegean Region.
-Before the Treaty of Lausanne and the establishment of the Republic of Turkey, larger concentrations of Zeybeks could be found on the Aegean coast of western Anatolia, near the city of İzmir (Greek: Smyrna) and Magnesia.
+Before the Treaty of Lausanne and the establishment of the Republic of Turkey, larger concentrations of Zeybeks could be found on the Aegean coast of western Anatolia, near the city of İzmir (Greek: Smyrna) and in the region of Magnesia.
 After the Greek landing at Smyrna they fought against the Greek occupation of western Turkey.

 Following the formation of a Turkish national army, during the Greco-Turkish War of 1919–1922, most of them joined the regular forces and continued their resistance.
 During and after the Turkish War of Independence they were no longer seen as bandits and outlaws, but as heroes, nationalist forces fighting against a foreign and non-muslim force.
 An English report about the Zeybeks and Yörüks states; "Those people hate the Greeks, and are known for their heroism."

 Culture

-Zeybeks have a dance called the Zeybek dance (or Zeibekiko in Greece).
+Zeybeks have a dance called the Zeybek dance.
+The Zeibekiko dance in Greece is a different and special style of Greek dance.
 There are different Zeybek dances in Turkey.
 There is the "Avşar Zeybeği" (The Afshars were an Oghuz Turkic tribe.), Aydın Zeybeği, Muğla Zeybeği, Tavas Zeybeği, Kordon Zeybeği, Bergama Zeybeği, Soma Zeybeği, Ortaklar Zeybeği, Pamukçu Zeybeği, Harmandalı Zeybeği, Sakız Zeybeği, Tefenni Zeybeği, Kadıoğlu Zeybeği, Kocaarap Zeybeği (Koca = Big, Arap = Arab), Abdal Zeybeği (Turkmen Bektashi dervishes were often called "Abdal", there was also an "Abdal" tribe belonging to the White Huns) and Bengi (Bengü meant "eternity" in old Turkic) Zeybeği.The Greek version of the dance was brought by Greeks from Izmir to Greece, which used to be called "Türkikos", but this name is not used anymore.
 Romantic songs about their bravery are still popular in Turkish and Greek folk music.
 The yatagan sword was their primary weapon, but most of them carried firearms as well.